jgyy/fcc-scrape/README.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca56
+id: 5d8a4cfbe6b6180ed9a1ca57
-title: Part 119
+title: Part 120
 challengeType: 0
-dashedName: part-119
+dashedName: part-120
 ---

 # --description--

-Add a `selectAll` function to the selection and pass it the string `tr`.
+Use the `data` function to set the data for the rows to an array of your 2020 followers.
+To get the array use `d3.entries(data[8].followers)`.
+Remember, this will create an array of key/value pairs of your followers for that year.

 # --hints--